 They are perfect as a snack, appetizer or even dinner.
 My husband thinks the more bacon covering the chicken the better and he can’t get enough of these crispy little bites!

-Full of addictive flavor, I mean chicken and bacon do go beautifully together.
-These bite sized bacon wrapped chicken bites, or strips, are so hard to stop eating.
+These bacon wrapped chicken thighs are full of addictive flavor, I mean chicken and bacon do go beautifully together.
+These bite-sized bacon wrapped chicken bites, or strips, are so hard to stop eating.

 One right after the other.
 With or without a dip.
 That’s the link to my list of all time favorite dips.

 This bacon wrapped chicken thigh recipe is OMG kind of good.